-All I/O pins provide an over voltage tolerance feature at any operating ${\rm V}{\rm DD}$.
+All I/O pins provide an over voltage tolerance feature at any operating V{DD} .

 - There are no current limitations for the SIO pins as they present a high impedance load to the external circuit where VDDIO ≤ V{IN} ≤ 5.5 V. - The GPIO pins must be limited to 100 μA using a current limiting resistor.
-GPIO pins clamp the pin voltage to approximately one diode above the VDDIO supply where VDDIO ≤ VIN ≤ VDDA. - In case of a GPIO pin configured for analog input/output, the analog voltage on the pin must not exceed the VDDIO supply voltage to which the GPIO belongs.
+GPIO pins clamp the pin voltage to approximately one diode above the VDDIO supply where VDDIO ≤ V{IN} ≤ VDDA. - In case of a GPIO pin configured for analog input/output, the analog voltage on the pin must not exceed the VDDIO supply voltage to which the GPIO belongs.

 A common application for this feature is connection to a bus such as $\rm I^2C$ where different devices are running from different supply voltages.
-In the $\rm I^2C$ case, the PSoC chip is configured in the Open Drain, Drives Low mode for the SIO pin.
+In the $\rm I^2C$ case, the PSoC chip is configured into the Open Drain, Drives Low mode for the SIO pin.
 This allows an external pull-up to pull the $\rm I^2C$ bus voltage above the PSoC pin supply.
-For example, the PSoC chip can operate at 1.8 V, and an external device can run from 5 V. Note that the SIO pin's $\rm V{IH}$ and $\rm V{II}$ levels are determined by the associated VDDIO supply pin.
+For example, the PSoC chip could operate at 1.8 V, and an external device could run from 5 V. Note that the SIO pin's V ${\rm IH}$ and V ${\rm IL}$ levels are determined by the associated VDDIO supply pin.
 The SIO pin must be in one of the following modes: 0 (high impedance analog), 1 (high impedance digital), or 4 (open drain drives low).
 See Figure 6-12 for details.
 Absolute maximum ratings for the device must be observed for all I/O pins.